Italy–Russia relations: Italian-Soviet relations

+In the Polish–Soviet War of 1919–1921, Italy supported Poland against Soviet Russia, and sold large amounts of weapons to Poland, including millions of rifles and bullets, 45 cannons and many uniforms.

 The governments of Benito Mussolini's Fascist Italy and Joseph Stalin's Soviet Union recognized each other as de jure governments of their respective countries and established diplomatic relations on 7 February 1924, shortly after the death of Vladimir Lenin.
 A preliminary trade agreement had been made on 26 December 1921, which one historian noted the pact "signified the de facto recognition of the Soviet Union" by Italy.
 Both states signed a Treaty on Friendship, Non-Aggression and Neutrality on 2 September 1933, and although the treaty formally remained in effect until the Italian declaration of war against the Soviet Union on 22 June 1941, relations had already degraded with the advent of the Second Italo-Ethiopian War and the Spanish Civil War.

 Palmiro Togliatti was the longtime leader of the Italian Communist Party from 1927 to 1964.
 He remained in Moscow when Mussolini's fascist government arrested all leading members of the Communist Party.
 The Comintern, under Stalin's guidance, chose Togliatti as the party leader for Italy.
 He remained in Moscow but kept the party solidly together.
 During World War II, he directed the Italian communist resistance and returned to Italy in 1944.
-Stalin did not permit the Italian communists to make an effort to take over Italy in 1944 to 1945.
+Stalin did not permit the Italian communists to make an effort to take over Italy from 1944 to 1945.
 Togliatti kept in close touch with Moscow and became a major player in Italian politics.
 He was typically outmaneuvered by the Christian Democrats with their American allies.

 In 1936, the League of Nations imposed economic sanctions on Italy for its aggression in Ethiopia.
-The Soviet Union, which was in good standing with the League at the time, generally applied the sanctions by sharply reducing its trade with Italy, in violation of the Italo-Soviet Pact.
+The Soviet Union publicly supported sanctions "as a matter of principle", and complied with the sanctions on specific commodities after they went into effect, but overall Soviet-Italian trade remained close to pre-sanctions levels.
+The sanctions only affected three products which the USSR exported to Italy (iron ore, manganese, and chromium), and Soviet exports of other goods increased during the sanctions period, so that total Soviet exports to Italy only dropped to 83.5% of their pre-sanctions levels, which was a slight reduction compared to other countries such as Britain which dropped its exports to 8.6%.
+Soviet oil sales to Italy increased during sanctions, and the Soviet Union also supplied 91% of Italy's import of oats, which were used to feed the horses of the Italian military.
+Soviet imports from Italy were small before the sanctions period and remained at similar levels.